 They encouraged ambassadors to join their UNIK Club so that a community of individuals could express their identity on social media through fashion, lifestyle, and smartphone cases using hashtags like #IAmUNIK and #UNIK_CLUB.

 During the stay-home period, The Kase altered the missions and campaigns for their UNIK ambassador community by creating new discount codes, offering 70% off on all of their products, and sending ambassadors a free case if they featured the brand in an Instagram post.

 This motivated their ambassadors to get creative at home, posting content that was relatable to viewers and therefore desirable from a consumer perspective.

-As the pandemic continues to affect businesses in the new year, we recommend brands encourage their ambassadors to create super relatable content — especially in countries where lockdown regulations haven't eased and people are still working remotely.
-Potential customers will be more keen to order your product online if your ambassadors show them how it can enhance their time at home.
+Marketing during a recession can be daunting.
+As major global events throw the world into times of economic uncertainty, we recommend brands encourage their ambassadors to create super relatable content.
+Potential customers will be keener to order your product online if your ambassadors show them how it can help them thrive through world events.